Show Info

 Stars & Planets Show

-Our Stars and Planets night time shows are the best times to see the Milky Way stars, Constellations, Nebulae, Star Clusters, and Galaxies.
-This show is suitable for ALL ages 5 years and above.
+Between late Autumn and end of September each year, peaking in July/August, are the best times to see and photogtaph the Milky Way containing billions of distant Suns (stars) many Constellations, Nebulae, Star Clusters, and Galaxies.
+The show is suitable for ALL ages 5 years and above.

 milky way